vis-kid/previewer/_posts/2016-11-17-SOLID-Ruby-Fundamentals-02.md

 ```

 A nice improvement I think.
-Reads better, feels cleaner and doesn’t need an argument.
+Reads better, feels cleaner and doesn’t need an extra argument for instantiation.
 If I would need to edit the file I wanna compose, say I extract additional data, I would need to open `markdown`.
 In such a case, I don’t see a way around modifying existing code without introducing irrational complexity.
 Other than that, the overall class is small, ignorant and focused.

-???
 It’s easy to see that the refactored `TextComposer` is now kept in the dark about the object in charge of extracting data.
 Now we could easily change the name of  `PageExtractor`, or even swap it out completely with something different.

 Of course we have one dependency left in here that we should talk about.
 The `page_extractor` object is ready to extract inside the `TextComposer` class.
 That means it needs to use the API of the `PageExtractor` class at some point.
 That dependency stays.
 Therefore, if we change its method calls, we might break the class that was injected with it.

 I hope it’s clear why this dependency is necessary and how it already improved the level of fragility in here.
-Also, it hopefully illustrated how change can ripple through an application and why we would rather opt for extensions than changes to existing code.
+It hopefully illustrates how change can ripple through an application and why we would rather opt for extensions than changes to existing code.
 It’s hard to predict how a little change can ripple through your codebase.
 Better err on the side of sanity and safety and minimize the risk of tight coupling as much as you can.

 #### class TextComposer (refactored)